Sumcheck API Documentation

 Verifying Sumcheck Proofs

-To verify the proof, the Verifier should use the method verify
+To verify the proof, the Verifier should use the verify method of the Sumcheck<F>

 object: